Ryan-Callahan/startup/README.md

 - Service - available endpoints will be:
   - calendar event CRUD operations
   - login, logout, register.
 Will require authentication, which will be stored in db
+  - Third-party service will be the [https://mhw-db.com](https://docs.mhw-db.com) API, which will display a random monster description at the login page for fun.
 - DB - used to store user info, authentications, and calendar events
 - WebSocket - Calendars can be shared and will be updated in real time

+### HTML Deliverable
+- HTML Pages -
+- Links -
+- Text -
+- Images -
+- Login -
+- 3rd Party placeholder -
+- Database data -
+- WebSocket -